duKleinerSpatz/desaster_response/README.md

 ### Description:
 1. The two csv-files containing the disaster messages data were loaded, merged, cleaned and saved to an sqlite database. (see "process_data.py" or "ETL_Pipeline_Preparation.ipynb")

-2. I used the data from the sqlite database to build a machine learning model through a pipeline that tokenizes, vectorizes and classifies the messages. ("train_classifier.py")
+2. I used the data from the sqlite database to build a machine learning model through a pipeline that tokenizes, vectorizes and classifies the messages. ("train_classifier.py", "ML_Pipeline_Prepraration.ipynb")
     - In order to find the "best" classifier, i iterated through MLPClassifier, KNeighborsClassifier, GaussianNB, RandomForestClassifier, AdaBoostClassifier
     - since the computing took a lot of time, i only used a 10% fraction of the database
     - it appeared that the KNeighborsClassifier was the most efficient one